aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

+> Note: Isolated VPCs (i.e with no internet access) are not currently supported.
+See https://github.com/aws/aws-cdk/issues/12171

 If you do not specify a VPC, one will be created on your behalf, which you can then access via `cluster.vpc`.
 The cluster VPC will be associated to any EKS managed capacity (i.e Managed Node Groups and Fargate Profiles).

 If you allocate self managed capacity, you can specify which subnets should the auto-scaling group use: